A week ago, I wrote :

 Will post the details soon over there.
 This blog will self-destruct in a week or so.

 My first blog was at Blogger, back when Google just bought it.
-What pained me then, was the lack of control - I couldn’t customize it to do exactly what I wanted too.
-After that, I tried Wordpress, where I was happy for quite some time, but the workflow of editing posts in html or via the rich text editor didn’t work out - I realised that I was spending more time formatting posts (images, code, etc.) then writing them.
+What pained me then, was the lack of control - I couldn't customize it to do what I wanted it too.
+After that, I tried Wordpress, where I was happy for some time but the workflow of editing posts in html or via the rich text editor didn't work out - I realised that I was spending more time formatting posts (images, code, etc.) then writing them.